 Why study Asian Languages and Cultures?

-欢迎, ようこそ, and Welcome to the Department of Asian Languages and Cultures, the heart of Asian Studies at Macalester.
-We offer Chinese and Japanese Language and Culture majors and minors, as well majors and minors in our inter-regional and interdisciplinary Asian Studies program that brings together faculty from all across campus.
-No prior knowledge of the languages or cultures we teach is required.
-All you need is an inquisitive mind, a good dose of diligence, and a willingness to learn new things.
+欢迎, ようこそ, and Welcome to the Department of Asian Languages and Cultures.
+We offer Chinese and Japanese Language and Culture majors and minors, as well as majors and minors in our inter-regional and interdisciplinary Asian Studies program.

-Macalester's Asian Studies major or minor offer an inter-regional and interdisciplinary approach to the study of Asia.
+An Asian Studies major or minor offers an inter-regional and interdisciplinary approach to the study of Asia.
 By bringing together faculty from across campus with diverse research and teaching interests such as history, literature, linguistics, art, music, religion and society, Asian Studies offers a unique way for students to tailor a course of study most suited to their individual interests.
-While less language intensive than the above two programs, Asian Studies equally prepares you to write analytically, speak publicly, and think critically about Asia.

 Tuesday, April 25, 4:45 p.m in ArtCom 102.
 Come celebrate a new book by Rivi Handler-Spitz.
 Everyone is welcome.

 Grey Micah '17 (Cullowhee, N.C.), and Angelo Perez '19 (Chicago, Ill.) have been awarded U.S. Department of State Critical Language Scholarships (CLS).
 They will study Japanese in Hikone, Japan, this summer.
 Congratulations!

 - JAPA 254 - Japanese Film and Animation: From the Salaryman to the Shōjo